mattpopovich/mattpopovich.com/_posts/2024-11-19-moving-tautulli-from-a-mac-python-to-a-synology-nas-docker.md

 ### Connecting Tautulli to our Plex server
 Once you’re in Tautulli, go into Tautulli on web --> gear (top right) --> Settings --> Plex Media Server.
 We will need to connect a new server.
 To do this, click on “Fetch New Token”, and sign in.
 I can't remember exactly but the rest might auto populate?
 If not, put in the IP of your NAS, port (`32400` by default), and I checked “use secure connection” because why not?

-Then I streamed a few videos in Plex and saw it show up in Tautulli so I think we’re good to go!
+Then I streamed a few videos in Plex and saw it show up in Tautulli so I think the connection between Plex and Tautulli is good to go!

-If you are importing a database and config, you’re going to want to see the history tab populated just as it was.
-That will tell you if you exported and imported it correctly.
+To import your old database and config go into Tautulli on web --> gear (top right) --> Settings --> Import & Backups.
+From here, click on the respective buttons for importing a Tautulli database and a Tautulli configuration.
+Once you do that, verify that the history tab is populated just as it was.
+That will confirm a successful database import.

 If Tautulli is not "linking" old content with new content, look into the FAQ below for a solution.
 Luckily, I didn't have any issues.
 * [FAQ: I moved media in Plex, now Tautulli is linking to the wrong item/showing up twice!](https://github.com/Tautulli/Tautulli/wiki/Frequently-Asked-Questions#q-i-moved-media-in-plex-now-tautulli-is-linking-to-the-wrong-itemshowing-up-twice)